Azure-Samples/app-service-a2a-travel-agent/README.md

 - Python 3.10 or higher
 - Azure CLI (for deployment)
 - Azure Developer CLI (azd)
-- OpenAI or Azure OpenAI API access
+- **For local development**: Your own OpenAI or Azure OpenAI resource with API access
+- **For Azure deployment**: OpenAI resource is automatically created when deploying with `azd`

 ### Local Development